threedworld-mit/tdw/Documentation/lessons/robots/custom_robots.md

 print(record.urls)
 ```

-The first time that this script is run, it clone [the robot_creator repo](https://github.com/alters-mit/robot_creator) (a Unity project used for creating robots) to your home directory.
+The first time that this script is run, it will clone [the robot_creator repo](https://github.com/alters-mit/robot_creator) (a Unity project used for creating robots) to your home directory.

 ## Edit the prefab